rnieblesealo/computer-graphics/README.md

 ### How to Fix libGL Missing

-ModernGL looks for `libGL.so` and `libEGL.so` by these literals; in the system they may have a version extension, inPopOS `libGL.so.1` for example.
+ModernGL looks for `libGL.so` and `libEGL.so` by these literals; in the system they may have a version extension, in PopOS `libGL.so.1` for example.

 To fix, add symlinks to the versioned files with the names ModernGL expects.